 Extract waybills to structured JSON

 Waybills document the movement of goods by air, ocean, or ground.
 Each transport mode has its own format with mode-specific fields for routing, charges, and cargo detail.
-Sensible extracts waybill data into validated JSON for shipment tracking, customs, and freight audit.
+Sensible converts waybill data into structured JSON for shipment tracking, customs, and freight audit.

 Why waybills need mode-specific extraction